millenko/project1/README.md

 - "description" : content-plot.

 ### EDA methods
-I utilized Python libraries Seaborn and Matplotlib to explore and visually present the statistical findings.
+Utilized Python libraries Seaborn and Matplotlib to explore and visually present the statistical findings.
 <br>

 #### Visualisation: